Practicing vs Verifying SMS Continuous Improvement

 - verifying that continuous improvement is happening.

-- Practice continuous improvement: day to day operations with assessments, KPIs, issue management, risk control review, corrective actions, etc.
+- Practice continuous improvement: day-to-day operations with risk assessments, KPIs, risk management, risk control review, corrective actions, etc.

 - Verify continuous improvement: internal audit of SMS.